What does condo insurance cover?

 Optional condo insurance coverages

 You may also choose to add optional coverages to your condo insurance policy for even greater protection.
 Optional coverages are not available in all states.
-Contact a local agent to learn what coverages are available to you.

 Optional condo coverages may include: